How to Make Money Writing: A Beginner’s Guide to Taking Your Words to the Bank

 Guru.com is based around the same concept.
 In my opinion it's much better organized and I like the freelancer tools better however there are less good content creation jobs to find and a lot less traffic than Upwork.

-ProBlogger tends to be a slightly more upscale version that contains more moderate and high paying jobs.
-A paid subscription isn’t necessary to look through the ProBlogger job board which is a definite bonus.
+ProBlogger tends to be a slightly more upscale version that contains more moderate and high paying jobs (and also check out our list of low-stress, high-paying jobs).
+A paid subscription isn't necessary to look through the ProBlogger job board which is a definite bonus.

 Freelancer.com can be a bit of a crap shoot for writers, but that's not necessarily a bad thing.
 There have been times where I skimmed and didn't see anything I liked and there have been times where very lucrative and reasonable job postings were up.